cilium/cilium/Documentation/concepts/kubernetes/intro.rst

 Pod-to-Pod Connectivity
 =======================

-In Kubernetes, containers are deployed within units referred to as `Pod`, which include one or more containers reachable via a single IP address.
+In Kubernetes, containers are deployed within units referred to as :term:`Pods<Pod>`, which include one or more containers reachable via a single IP address.
 With Cilium, each Pod gets an IP address from the node prefix of the Linux node running the Pod.
 See :ref:`address_management` for additional details.
 In the absence of any